DrNatas/PaloAlto_ELK/README.md

   - You may have to trigger a threat log entry.
 Follow [this guide](https://live.paloaltonetworks.com/t5/Management-Articles/How-to-Test-Threat-Prevention-Using-a-Web-Browser/ta-p/62073) from Palo Alto for instructions
   - After committing to set your syslog server, you will need to do another committ (any change) to actually send a config log message

-- Once the data is rolling, login to Kibana and create the 4 new index patterns, all with a Time Filter field of '@timestamp'
+- Once the data is rolling, login to Kibana and create new index patterns, all with a Time Filter field of '@timestamp'
   - panos-traffic-*
   - panos-threat-*
   - panos-system-*